Karfim/EngineSound/README.md

 https://user-images.githubusercontent.com/30238824/162548638-6bfb55b3-7091-4a1b-9fb7-4c810b473851.mp4

-And the spectrogram of the sample-based engine sound is:
+And the spectrogram of the sample-based engine sound and the orignal engine sound are: